vankejan/camunda-secrets-poc/README.md

 The `process` folder contains Camunda process example usage.

-To run this, you need KosAPI service running localy, and docker installed, then run `docker-compose up -d`
+To run this, you to authenticate docker against `registry.gitlab.fel.cvut.cz/czm/camunda/camunda_services/kosapi-service` then run `docker-compose up -d`

 In `tokens.json` file you need to set correct URL and port of KosAPI service instance.